Shahid-Mo/Shahid-Mo.github.io/content/posts/Quantization.md

 This means you would need at least an A100 GPU with 40 GB of VRAM to load just the model weights.
 For fine-tuning, you would require around 90 GB, or a cluster of GPUs, and about 60 GB for inference.

 This is where quantization can help.
 By loading the model in 8-bit, 4-bit, or even 2-bit precision, you can reduce your memory requirements by a factor of up to 16.
-If you load the same model in NF4 format (4 bits per parameter), you would need just around 4 GB for inference, and about 12 GB for fine-tuning, which can be done even on a free-tier T4 GPU on Google Colab.
+If you load the same model in NF4 format (4 bits per parameter), you would need just around 5 GB to load the model, and about 12 GB for fine-tuning, which can be done even on a free-tier T4 GPU on Google Colab.

 # Understanding Precision in LLMs